cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 positive feedback we got so far.
 We try to respond quickly also in the future to any request you have.

-CrypTool was honored with the following awards (see web page):
+CrypTool was honored with the following "official" awards (see web page):

 - TeleTrusT Special Award
   The TeleTrusT Special Award for education about cryptography and